joshuaboniface/supersensor2/README.md

 If enabled (the default), when overall presence is detected, the LEDs will glow "white" at 15% power to signal presence.

-### Temperature Offset (selector, -7 to +3 @ 0.1)
+### Temperature Offset (selector, -10 to +5 @ 0.1, -5 default)

-Allows calibration of the SHT45 temperature sensor with an offset from -7 to +3 degrees C. Useful if the sensor is misreporting actual ambient tempreatures.
+Allows calibration of the SHT45 temperature sensor with an offset from -10 to +5 degrees C. Useful if the sensor is misreporting actual ambient tempreatures.
+Due to internal heating of the SHT45 by the ESP32, this defaults to -5; further calibration may be needed for your sensors and environment.

 ### Humidity Offset (selector, -10 to +10 @ 0.1)